 A shrub is simply a cold-infused simple syrup with vinegar added in equal parts.
 Sometimes spices and herbs are added to enhance the shrub.
 It’s sweet and tart but mellows with time to produce a smooth yet complex base for cocktails or for sipping without added spirits.

 Shrubs can be made with just about any variety of fruit, sugar, and vinegar.
 They’re easy to make and improve with neglect (how often can we say that?).
+This apple shrub is punchy, but mellows with a little time.

-Grab a few apples, shred them, add sugar, a cinnamon stick, and anise pods.
-I like anise, so I add two.
-Stir the mixture together, cover, and shove it in the fridge for a few days.
+- Next, stir the mixture together, cover, and shove it in the fridge for a few days.
 Twenty-four hours is all I can bear.

 The mixture will melt down into a luscious syrup.

-Strain the solids and add equal parts apple cider vinegar to the syrup.
+- Last, strain the solids and add equal parts apple cider vinegar to the syrup.
 Add a cinnamon stick for more cinnamon goodness.

 Then you wait, if you can.
 I don’t.